Lipschitz images and dimensions: Open questions

 \subsection{Acknowledgments}

-We are indebted to Amlan Banaji, Udayan Darji, M\'arton Elekes, Jonathan M.~Fraser, Korn\'elia H\'era, Mikl\'os Laczkovich, Alex Rutar and Sascha Troscheit for some illuminating conversations.
+Our initial motivation came from Zolt\'an Balogh's inspiring talk on generalizations of the analyst's traveling salesman problem.
+We are also indebted to Amlan Banaji, Udayan Darji, M\'arton Elekes, Jonathan M.~Fraser, Korn\'elia H\'era, Mikl\'os Laczkovich, Alex Rutar and Sascha Troscheit for some illuminating conversations.
+The authors are also grateful to the anonymous referee for the careful reading of the manuscript and for the constructive suggestions that improved the presentation of the paper.